1.2: Triangles

 \(90 \sqrt{2} \approx 127.3\) feet

-The Pythagorean Theorem is valid only for right triangles, so the converse of the theorem is also true.
-In other words, if the sides of a triangle satisfy the relationship \(a^2+b^2=c^2\), then the triangle must be a right triangle.
-We can use this fact to test whether or not a given triangle has a right angle.
+Most people do not realize that the Pythagorean Theorem is a bijection.
+That is, the converse of the theorem is also true.
+If the sides of a triangle satisfy the relationship \(a^2+b^2=c^2\), then the triangle must be a right triangle with hypotenuse \( c \).
+We can use this fact to test whether a given triangle has a right angle.

 Mike is paving a patio in his backyard and would like to know if the corner at \(C\) is a right angle.
 He measures 20 cm along one side from the corner and 48 cm along the other, placing pegs \(P\) and \(Q\) at each position, as shown below.
 The line joining those two pegs is 52 cm long.
 Is the corner a right angle?